amitofsk/dandy/docs/Dandy.md

 Follow the instructions in section 5.1.1 to wire a pushbutton to your microcontroller, and use a USB cable to plug your microcontroller into the computer.
 Upload the `serialWriteMP.py`, `serialWriteCP.py`, `serialWritePSoC.py`, or `serialWriteArd.ino` example used in section 5.1.4 to that microcontroller.
 When the user presses the pushbutton, `T` is sent serially to the computer.
 When the pushbutton is not pressed, `F` is sent.

 Next, we'll program the computer to respond to the character received.
-Close the Arduino or Mu IDE.
+Close the Mu, Arduino Lab, or Arduino IDE.
 Open the IDLE IDE.
 Copy the example below or load the file `examples/MCDemo2Short.py` that came with the DANDY library.
 Set `PORT` at the top of the example for your machine.

 When you run this example, you will see a widget that looks like a RPi microcontroller.
 The line which creates the widget, `self.mc1=rpp.RPiPicoDisplay(self)`, can be replaced with a line to create one of the widgets for the other microcontrollers instead if desired.